ibm-cloud-docs/cis/dns.md

 ### CAA Type record

 To add this record type, valid values must exist in the **Name** and **Value** fields.
 The Value field will correlate to the value of the **Tag** dropdown field, which defaults to "Send violation reports to URL".
-A **TTL** can also can be specified from the dropdown, with the default value of 'Automatic'.
+A **TTL** can also can be specified from the dropdown, with the default value of `Automatic`.

 ![Create CAA Type record](images/dns/create-caa-type-record.png)